 Work in coordination with Executive Board to submit press releases to local and campus newspapers and display advertisements as needed.

-Ensure compliance with Open Records Laws.
+Ensure compliance with open records laws.

+Shall oversee the hiring and supervision of the SSA Graphic Designer.
+This responsibility falls under the President in the event there is no Director of Communications.

 2) Director of Organizational Affairs